 Salesforce is meeting this need through Salesforce Communities.
 This platform provides an open forum where customers and employees can share ideas, make suggestions, and discuss the products and industries.
 As a result, customers have better experiences and companies are able to collect more feedback.

-Salesforce Community Cloud is a software product that allows companies to build branded communities, where they can share information, and users can connect and collaborate.
-Designed to supplement the standard Salesforce features inside of companies that use the platform, Salesforce communities are simple to set up with easy-to-use tools and templates.
+Salesforce Community Cloud is a software product that allows companies to build branded communities where they can share information and users can connect and collaborate.
+Designed to supplement the standard Salesforce features that companies use internally, Salesforce communities are simple to set up with easy-to-use tools and templates.

 Employee communities function a bit differently.
 They are internal networking websites that act as an intranet of sorts, giving employees the ability to:

-It’s also important to note that Salesforce Lightning External apps offer a lot of extended functionality and customizable options.
-You could use their external apps to create a full-blown customer forum, show external data in your Salesforce or communities, or build feature-rich enterprise portals for all of your different user types.
+Salesforce Lightning External apps also offer a lot of extended functionality and customizable options for Salesforce communities.
+You could use their external apps to develop new features for a customer forum, share data in your Salesforce communities, or build feature-rich enterprise portals for all of your different user types.

 Salesforce Community Cloud Edition Information

 Create customer communities.
 The minimum for collaboration without investing in specific licenses.
 Provides external access to your community.
 An example would be for use in a support portal.

 Designed for B2B engagement, discussions, and interactions.
 Can pull in and use sales data in a variety of ways.
 Think of this as a PRM (partner relationship management) system.

 More customization options for customers, employees, and partners.
 Create forms.
 Display external data.
 Build enterprise portals.